It is important to apply for your new passport well in advance, at least a year before the expiry date.

 We also want to emphasize the following appeal from the consulate:

-Take your old and new passport as well as your residence permit with you on your trip.
+Take your old and new passports and your residence permit with you on your trip.

-However, we recommend that you enquire about the entry and exit conditions of the countries you are traveling to and from before you travel abroad (for example at the embassy of the country you are visiting).” according to Service.Berlin
+However, we recommend that you enquire about the entry and exit conditions of the country you are visiting before you travel abroad (for example at the embassy of the country you are visiting).” according to Service.Berlin

 Please be aware that it is illegal to enter and exit South Africa on another passport if you are still a South African citizen.
 You can be fined for doing this.

 “In terms of the South African Citizenship Amendment Act of 2004, which came into effect on 15 September 2004, it is now an offence for a major (over 18 years of age) South African citizen to enter the Republic or depart making use of the passport of another country.

 Furthermore, it is also now an offence for such a citizen, while in South Africa, to use his or her foreign citizenship or nationality to gain an advantage or avoid a responsibility or duty.